 A TRU graduate should be able to Connection Teamwork demonstrate the necessary skills of effective leadership and teamwork.
 TRU graduates act with integrity, they seek opportunities to work cooperatively in meaningful ways across all areas of their personal and professional lives.
 Through collaboration, graduates support thoughtful dialogue and connections with others.
 They nurture safe environments where people can take risks and challenge assumptions.
 Communication demonstrate effective communication skills appropriate to a range of audiences and contexts.
 TRU graduates use the art of wordsmithing to succinctly communicate ideas.
 They aptly use an arsenal of communication methods including oral, written, graphic, visual, digital, artistic, and numerical.
 They rely on evidence and scholarly research to support a claim.
 By paying careful attention to their audience, they tailor their communications in a meaningful manner.
 Graduates listen, seek clarification, and work to understand and respect other viewpoints and contrasting opinions.
 Engagement Lifelong Learning reflect on and set goals for learning beyond their university experience.
 TRU graduates understand the limits of their knowledge and value opportunities to learn more.
 With active intent, they engage with their communities personally, and professionally.
 They work independently and productively, identifying opportunities to further their careers, and establishing action plans to meet their goals.
 Not easily discouraged by setbacks, they reflect and apply learned strategies, to adapt to changes in society.
-Social Responsibility critically evaluate and apply socially responsible, sustainable and ethical behaviours.
+Citizenship critically evaluate and apply socially responsible, sustainable and ethical behaviours.
 TRU graduates' strive to live within the means of the planet.
 They apply ethical principles to decision-making by considering the social, economic, and ecological side effects of everyday actions.
 Their entrepreneurial spirit motivates them to tackle modern issues for the benefit of future generations.
 Graduates practice compassion and value human rights, reinforcing fairness, equity, and equality in their daily lives.
 Exploration Knowledge acquire, connect and apply a depth and breadth of knowledge.
 TRU graduates seek out new avenues and possibilities to ponder, research, and create.
 Within interdisciplinary and discipline-specific frameworks, they use evidence to make informed decisions.
 Graduates apply skills gained beyond their university experience to innovate solutions.
 They use their depth and breadth of knowledge to bridge domains and, in sharing their discoveries with others, they inspire positive change.
 Critical Thinking & Investigation construct meaning from information by applying creative and critical thinking through research.
 Through design, imagination, and creativity, graduates discover knowledge and produce new knowledge.
 They use sound research methodologies to navigate obstacles and solve problems.
 Using reliable assessment methods and analyzing relevant data, they reach meaningful conclusions.
 They have the tools to evaluate arguments and charged rhetoric, and to envision scenarios that divert from the familiar.
-Local Indigenous Knowledges & Ways recognize and respect the value of Indigenous knowledges and ways.
+Local to Global Indigenous Knowledges & Ways recognize and respect the value of Indigenous knowledges and ways.
 They affirm the value of Indigenous teaching, learning, research, and creative practices.
-They offer a positive contribution to a modern, globalized society. to Global Intercultural Awareness recognize and respect the value of diverse worldviews.
-A TRU graduate should be able to recognize and respect the value of diverse worldviews.
+They offer a positive contribution to a modern, globalized society.
+Intercultural Awareness recognize and respect the value of diverse worldviews.
+TRU graduates exhibit attributes of citizenship and democracy.
+They embrace diverse perspectives and appreciate those who bring varied viewpoints, skills, knowledge and tools to problem solving.